ophub/amlogic-s9xxx-armbian/README.md

 ## Use GitHub Actions for Compilation

-1. The configuration of the Workflows file can be found in the [build-armbian.yml](.github/workflows/build-armbian.yml) file.
+1. The configuration of the Workflows file can be found in the [build-armbian-server-image.yml](.github/workflows/build-armbian-server-image.yml) file.

 2. Full compile: On the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Build armbian`***.
 According to the OS versions supported by Armbian official, you can choose the Ubuntu series: `jammy`, or the Debian series: `bullseye` etc. Click the ***`Run workflow`*** button to compile.
 More parameter setting methods can be found in the [Armbian official documentation](https://docs.armbian.com/Developer-Guide_Build-Options/).

-3. Recompile: If there are already compiled `Armbian_.*-trunk_.*.img.gz` files in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), and you just want to make another box of different boards, you can skip the compilation of Armbian source files and proceed with the second production directly.
-On the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Use Releases file to build armbian`***, and click the ***`Run workflow`*** button to compile again.
+3. Recompile: If there are already compiled `Armbian_.*-trunk_.*.img.gz` files in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), and you just want to make another box of different boards, you can skip compiling the Armbian source files and directly use [build-armbian-using-releases-files.yml](.github/workflows/build-armbian-using-releases-files.yml) for secondary build.

-4. Use other Armbian systems, such as the [odroidn2](https://armbian.tnahosting.net/dl/odroidn2/archive/) system provided by the Armbian official system download website [armbian.tnahosting.net](https://armbian.tnahosting.net/dl/), and only introduce the script of this repository in the process control file [rebuild-armbian.yml](.github/workflows/rebuild-armbian.yml) to restructure Armbian, which can be adapted to the use of other boxes.
-On the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Rebuild armbian`***, input the network download address of Armbian like `https://dl.armbian.com/*/Armbian_*.img.xz`, or set the loading path of the restructuring file in the process control file [rebuild-armbian.yml](.github/workflows/rebuild-armbian.yml) through the `armbian_path` parameter.
+4. Use other Armbian systems, such as the [odroidn2](https://armbian.tnahosting.net/dl/odroidn2/archive/) system provided by the Armbian official system download website [armbian.tnahosting.net](https://armbian.tnahosting.net/dl/), and only introduce the script of this repository in the process control file [build-armbian-using-official-image.yml](.github/workflows/build-armbian-using-official-image.yml) to restructure Armbian.
 The code is as follows:

 ```yaml
 - name: Rebuild Armbian